 Your best facelift choice will depend on both your primary signs of visible aging and the results you want.
 A SMAS facelift, which is the standard full facelift procedure, tightens the underlying tissues in the cheek, lower face, and neck to smooth facial folds, tighten jowls, and eliminate vertical neck bands, or “turkey neck.”

-With the SMAS surgical technique that we use at Granite Bay, the underlying tissues are tightened to give the skin a firmer foundation.
+With the SMAS surgical technique, the underlying tissues are tightened to give the skin a firmer foundation.
 The skin itself is not stretched, but rather repositioned over the tightened tissue, with the excess removed.
 After this procedure, results are dramatic yet natural throughout the face.
 By all accounts, the facelift takes a full ten years off your look.

 In comparison, the mini facelift is a less extensive procedure that lifts the lower face, including the jawline, jowls, and nasolabial folds.
 A mini facelift can also tighten moderate skin laxity in the neck.

 For younger patients or those with early signs of aging in the jowls or nasolabial folds (and, usually, fewer wrinkles and less skin laxity overall) the mini facelift is able to restore a distinct youthfulness.
 You can expect the results to shave about 5 years off of your appearance.

 While we could also compare a mini facelift’s shorter recovery time with that of a full facelift, we urge you to instead take a long-term perspective when it comes to recovery.
 Make your procedure choice based on what you really need—a few extra days healing now will make no difference if you’ll enjoy the results for a decade.
 Plus, under-treating concerns will only lead to unsatisfactory results.